helagro/Applied-IoT/README.md

 **Time investment:**

 The hardware should not take long, as all it takes is to follow the wiring diagram.
 The time required to setup the software is depends a lot on experience and luck.
-I estimate that it would take 1 to 3 hours to complete everything.
+I estimate that it would take 30 to 90 minutes to complete everything.

 ## Objective